Burning of Edinburgh: Edinburgh

 Detail of Richard Lee's sketch showing the Palace of Holyroodhouse, English troops entering the Canongate and an English position on Calton Hill.

-William Stourton (later commander of the Newhaven fort at Ambleteuse) was left in charge of Leith on 6 May with 1,500 men while the main force approached Edinburgh itself.
+Lord Stourton (later commander of the Newhaven fort at Ambleteuse) was left in charge of Leith on 6 May with 1,500 men while the main force approached Edinburgh itself.
 They were met by the Provost Adam Otterburn and two heralds.
 Otterburn offered to give up the keys of the town on conditions.
 Hertford refused to accept as he had no authority to bargain.
-Another English herald went to the Castle, and returned with the news that the Earl of Huntly and Lord Home had brought 2000 horsemen to defend the town.
+Another English herald went to the Castle, and returned with the news that the Earl of Huntly and Lord Home had brought 2,000 horsemen to defend the town.

 Sir Christopher Morris was then ordered to bring his artillery up the Canongate to assault Edinburgh's Netherbow Gate.
 During this operation some of the English gunners were killed.
 The infantry attacked the gate and, according to the English narrative, pulled one of the Scottish artillery pieces through its gunloop.
 The Scots could not retaliate due to heavy small arms fire and archery, during which Morris placed a cannon close to the gate.
 After three or four rounds, the gate was breached and the English army stormed through killing 300 or 400 defenders.
 The Scottish exchequer accounts record that their heavy guns were withdrawn from the High Street into the Castle.
 Thomas Schort, a Scottish armourer and deacon of the Hammerman craft, and his companion, a young Frenchman, were killed at the fighting at the Netherbow.

 At this point, according to a report sent to Charles V, the English troops who were unused to urban warfare fought amongst each other, and William Howard, brother of the Duke of Norfolk, was hurt in the cheek by an English arrow.
 On the High Street, the central main street of Edinburgh, the English were exposed to the artillery of the Castle.
 They attempted to place their cannon above the Butter-Tron, between Lawnmarket and Castlehill.
 A shot from the Castle dismounted one English cannon, and Hertford ordered it to be deliberately burst.
 At the end of that day, the English retired from the town to their camp at Leith after starting a number of fires.